kumar935/jarvis/README.md

 ### Commands

-- to record a flow from a website run `yarn run record {website url}`
+- to record a flow from a website run `yarn run record {website url}` (Currently only works for single page applications)
 - to run a simple flow from json files for example `branchLogin` use: `npm run simpleFlow branchLogin`.
 - to run a custom test case `yarn run mocha path/to/testcase.js`